Arcturus: In popular culture

 Arcturus's light was employed in the mechanism used to open the 1933 Chicago World's Fair.
 The star was chosen as it was thought that light from Arcturus had started its journey at about the time of the previous Chicago World's Fair in 1893 (at 36.7 light-years away, the light actually started in 1896).

-At the height of the American Civil War, President Abraham Lincoln observed Arcturus through a 9.6-inch refractor telescope when he visited the Naval Observatory in Washington, DC, in August, 1863.
+At the height of the American Civil War, President Abraham Lincoln observed Arcturus through a 9.6-inch refractor telescope when he visited the Naval Observatory in Washington, D.C., in August 1863.

+Scottish author David Lindsay's 1920 science-fiction novel A Voyage to Arcturus takes place on the fictional planet Tormance, orbiting the star of Arcturus.
+In the novel Arcturus is portrayed as a double star, consisting of the two fictional stars Branchspell and Alppain.
+The novel later influenced C.S.
+Lewis' Space Trilogy (1938-1945).

+In the 2016 film Passengers, the starship Avalon along with the main characters perform a slingshot maneuver around Arcturus on their journey to a distant solar system.